Gabarage Upcycling Design: book stool

 Refished

 At Refished, rugged backpacks, practical bags, and colorful accessories are made from colorfully printed cement and fish feed bags.
-The "Flags" collection has a special reference to Vienna: The flags from which the various products are made come from the Belvedere Museum or the Bank Austria Kunstforum.
+The "Flags" collection has a special reference to Vienna: The flags from which the various products are made come from the Belvedere Museum.
 These and many other individual pieces can be found in the store in the 9th district or in the online shop.

 Kellerwerk